powellz/gemxtest/doc/GEMX_ENGINE_UG.md

     * A: multiple of (t_rowMemWords * t_DdrWidth) x (t_colMemWords * t_DdrWidth)

 ### 2.4 SPMV ENGINE
-The SPMV engine has two, BRAM-based and URAM-based implementations.
-Here BRAM or URAM refers to the type on-chip memory used to store the vectors.
-BRAM-based implementation can by found in file gemx_spmv.h.
+The SPMV engine has two, BRAM-based and URAM-based, implementations.
+Here BRAM or URAM refers to the on-chip memory used to store the vectors.
+BRAM-based implementation can be found in file gemx_spmv.h.
 URAM-based implementation can be found in file gemx_spmv_coo.h.
 Definition GEMX_useURAM is used to select one of these implementations at compile time.
 When GEMX_useURAM=0, BRAM-based implementation is used, otherwise URAM-based implementation is used to build an FPGA image.

 * Supported operations
 ```